Introduction

 Customer Satisfaction Score (CSAT)

-While NPS measures long-term loyalty, CSAT measures short-term satisfaction with a specific interaction, such as a support chat or the delivery of an order.
-CSAT surveys are typically sent immediately after a touchpoint.
+While NPS measures long-term loyalty, CSAT measures short-term satisfaction with a specific interaction.
+It is usually calculated by taking the average of the scores provided (e.g., "How satisfied were you with your delivery?").
 High CSAT scores across all touchpoints are the building blocks of long-term brand loyalty.

 Customer Effort Score (CES)

 Modern consumers value ease above almost everything else.
-CES measures how much effort a customer had to exert to get their problem solved or their purchase completed.
-If your brand is "hard" to work with, loyalty will suffer, even if your products are great.
+CES measures how much effort a customer had to exert to get their problem solved.
 Reducing friction—whether through a faster mobile site or a more intuitive rewards interface—is a direct investment in brand loyalty.

 Using Social Proof as a Loyalty Barometer